 About The Re-Design

-On October 28, 2019, NCQA will launch a redesigned PCSP and Oncology Medical Home Recognition processes.
-The redesigned program includes ongoing, sustained recognition status with Annual Reporting instead of a 3-year recognition cycle.
+On October 28, 2019, NCQA will launch a redesigned PCSP Recognition process.
+The redesigned program includes ongoing, sustained Recognition status with Annual Reporting instead of a 3-year recognition cycle.
 NCQA based the redesign on feedback from practices, policy makers, payers and other stakeholders.
 The program is more manageable, while continuing to concentrate on performance and quality improvement.
 It also reduces paperwork and increases practice interaction with NCQA.

 The redesigned process offers: